 By: Isaac Kwabena Boadu Date: 25th March, 2026

-Ghana’s President John Mahama delivered a speech at the UN, marking the International Day of Remembrance of victims of slavery.
-Addressing the gathering, President Mahama underscored the significance of all underlying the fact that slavery was a social evil.
+Ghana’s President John Mahama on 25th March 2026, delivered a speech at the UN, marking the International Day of Remembrance of victims of slavery.
+President Mahama pushed for a UN resolution denouncing the transatlantic slave trade and seeking redress for descendants of enslaved Africans.
+Addressing the gathering, President Mahama pressed on the fact that slavery was a social evil.

 President Mahama emphasized that remembrance is a crucial step towards reconciliation, both individually and globally.
 His address stressed the need to confront the enduring impact of slavery and strive for a world where all people are treated with dignity.